zzz-client/zzz/Readme.md

 ### Bonus

-- Expand & Collapse All
 - TUI
 - Determine parser based on the supplied content-type header instead of having to do extension?
 - Where should we write to for Postman Store?
 - More Stores & parsers; TOML, SQLite
+- GET Image

+### Polish
+- Expand & Collapse All
+- Remove in all tables
+- Remove in accordions